mrdale1958/community-audio-app/README.md

-# Community Audio Recording Project
+# Read My Name

-A web application for managing community-sourced audio recordings of community members reading pages of names.
+A web application for managing community-sourced audio recordings of community members reading pages of names from the AIDS Memorial Quilt.

 ## Features